Platform and Technology Capabilities

 Given that the risks endpoint devices bring along, devising and implementing a robust Endpoint Security Management Strategy is a great way to constantly monitor, manage, and control the devices trying to connect to corporate networks.
 Here are five things to keep in mind when implementing the strategy:

-One of the first steps you need to take before implementing an Endpoint Security Management Strategy is to be aware of all the devices being used by your employees: from enterprise devices to devices registered under your BYOD policy as well as personal devices that employees are increasingly using while working from home.
-Having an updated list of all your endpoints enables you to carry out 24×7 monitoring while also adding or removing devices – as and when necessary.
+1. Have an updated list of all endpoints: One of the first steps you need to take before implementing an Endpoint Security Management Strategy is to be aware of all the devices being used by your employees: from enterprise devices to devices registered under your BYOD policy as well as personal devices that employees are increasingly using while working from home.
+Having an updated list of all your endpoints enables you to carry out 24/7 monitoring while also adding or removing devices – as and when necessary.

-Ensuring your corporate network is constantly protected against unwarranted attacks requires you to monitor and manage each of your endpoints 24×7.
+5. Constantly monitor and manage your endpoints: Ensuring your corporate network is constantly protected against unwarranted attacks requires you to monitor and manage each of your endpoints 24/7.
 Such monitoring can help you in updating your policies, as new breaches and attacks emerge, allowing you to up your security game.
 At the same time, as new employees and their devices enter the company, and as old ones leave the company, around-the-clock monitoring will also allow you to modify policies and distribute changes to all group members – as and when changes are made to the network.

 As the number of endpoints surge and the finesse of attackers advances, protecting access to corporate networks is becoming increasingly important.
 Arming your organization with a robust Endpoint Security Management strategy is a great way to authenticate, authorize, monitor, and manage all the devices trying to connect to your networks and assets and take steps to ensure they comply with all the necessary security policies – today and every day!